 The Different

 What are the different types of skis?
 Which ski should I choose?
-How to conceal it with my budget?
-Ski is a curved blade placed under your foot to slide properly on snow.
-Considering your budget and your level, you must choose the most adapted blade to enjoy fully your winter holidays.
+How to choose based on my budget?
+A Ski is a curved blade placed under your foot to slide properly on snow.
+Considering your budget and your level, you choose the most adapted Ski to enjoy fully your winter holiday.

 WHAT IS A SKI?

-A ski is composed of 7 parts : spatula, ski waist width, the tail, the sides, the deck, the edges, and the base.
+A ski is composed of 7 parts : tips, underfoot width, the tail, the sides, the deck, the edges, and the base.

-• The spatula allows the ski to adapt to every curve and to soften impacts.
+- The tip & tail allows the ski to adapt to every curve and to soften impacts.
 It influences how the ski responds to the terrain thanks to its length, its shape, and its thickness.
 The wider it is, the more the turn will be optimized.

-• The ski waist width, which the central part of the ski, right under the bindings.
-The support transmission and the angle between the skier and the ski is mostly linked to this part.
+- The underfoot width, which the central part of the ski, right under the bindings.
+This supports transmission and the angle between the skier and the ski is mostly linked to this part.
 It is the width under the foot of a skier that determines how fast the skier can switch side and edges.
 The narrower the waist is, the faster the change can be.
 A slalom competition ski would have a width of 68mm.
 A freeride ski can be width up to 115 mm.

 Piste : width between 65 and 80mm